nebius/pysdk/README.md

     metadata=md,
 )
 ```

-This example will only reset `max_size_bytes` in the bucket, clearing the limit, but won't unset anything else.
+This example will only reset `max_size_bytes` in the bucket, clearing the limit, but won't unset or change anything else.

 > **Note**: Our internal field masks have more granularity than google ones, so they are incompatible.
 You can read more on the masks in the Nebius API documentation.

-> **Note**: Please read the API documentation before modifying lists and maps with manual masks.
+> **Note**: Please read the API documentation before modifying lists and maps using manually set masks.

 ### Contributing